 Early physical and rehabilitative therapy for children who have AFM might be beneficial in preventing muscle loss, joint rigidity and might improve functional outcomes.
 Therapy exercises sometimes include electrical stimulation to spark nerves and muscles into action.
 Some children who have AFM undergo nerve transplants to regain lost mobility within 6-12 months after diagnosis.

 Gillette offers comprehensive treatment for the symptoms of AFM, from rehabilitative therapy to nerve transplant surgery.

-Most of the Minnesota children recently diagnosed with the rare, polio-like disorder called Acute Flaccid Myelitis (AFM) are receiving treatment at Gillette Children’s Specialty Healthcare.
-The patients, who come from across Minnesota, are being cared for by several teams of Gillette providers including the pediatric rehabilitation medicine team, several pediatric neurologists, and many rehabilitation therapists.
+A researcher from the University of Minnesota has identified a virus associated with acute flaccid myelitis (AFM), a rare, polio-like disorder that can cause sudden paralysis in children.
+Most of the Minnesota children diagnosed with AFM last fall received treatment at Gillette Children’s Specialty Healthcare.
+The patients, who came from across Minnesota, were cared for by several teams of Gillette providers including the pediatric rehabilitation medicine team, several pediatric neurologists, and many rehabilitation therapists.

 If your child has AFM, our team of internationally recognized specialists will work closely with you to create a treatment plan that fits your unique needs.
 At Gillette, your child will receive care from one of the Twin Cities’ largest groups of pediatric rehabilitation medicine specialists.
 You might work with experts in other areas related to muscle disorders, including: